lyx0/nextatic/content/pages/de/nrybot-commands.md

   Usage:

   Whenever a new Raid started sends out masspings for specific users.
+Only works in #teischente for specific users
 * **RandomCat**

   Usage: ()rc, ()randomcat